chuckwolber/cctools/ccct/README.md

 ```

 ### Transaction Types
 Credit card transactions come in two flavors, CREDIT and DEBIT.
-In QFX/OFX files
+In QFX/OFX
-transaction CREDIT amounts (refunds and payments) are positive numbers and
+files, transaction CREDIT amounts (refunds and payments) are positive numbers
-transaction DEBIT amounts (charges) are negative numbers.
+and transaction DEBIT amounts (charges) are negative numbers.

 ### Sign Inversion
 In order to have a clear picture of what is owed (i.e. what transaction CREDIT
 the bank is now expecting) the sign on transaction amounts is inverted during
 the categorization process.
 Most bank websites will display transaction data in
 a similar fashion, but rather than display a transaction CREDIT as a negative
-number they use standard accounting notation (e.g. "(10.02)").
+number they use standard accounting notation (e.g. `(10.02)`).

-You can also view this in terms of the credit card balance if that makes more
+You can also think of this in terms of the credit card balance if that makes
-sense.
+more sense.
 A transaction DEBIT is a CREDIT on the balance.
-The card's balance is
+The card's balance
-DEBITed or "paid off" with a CREDIT transaction.
+is DEBITed or "paid off" with a CREDIT transaction.

 ### Transaction Categorization
 Transactions can be allocated to one or more categories, however a card
-transaction CREDIT can only be allocated as a payment DEBIT and a card
+transaction CREDIT can only be allocated as a payment DEBIT, and a card
 transaction DEBIT only be allocated as a payment CREDIT.
 No mixing and matching
 is allowed.

 Given a transaction DEBIT of -44.03, one might choose to allocate a payment
-CREDIT of 20 to category "c" and a payment CREDIT of 24.03 to category "k"; both
+CREDIT of 20 to category "ap" and a payment CREDIT of 24.03 to category "pc";
-must be positive values representing the sum total of the payment CREDIT "owed"
+both must be positive values representing the sum total of the payment CREDIT
-on the original transaction DEBIT.
-One cannot allocate a transaction DEBIT in
+"owed" on the original transaction DEBIT.
+One cannot allocate a transaction
-terms of a payment CREDIT on one category and a payment DEBIT on another
+DEBIT in terms of a payment CREDIT on one category and a payment DEBIT on
-category, even if the total is equal to the original transaction DEBIT.
+another category, even if the total is equal to the original transaction DEBIT.

 Here is an example of allocating a transaction DEBIT to a single category:
 ```